cockroachdb/docs/v19.1/experimental-features.md

 ## Functions and Operators

-The table below lists the experimental SQL functions and operators available in CockroachDB 2.1.
+The table below lists the experimental SQL functions and operators available in CockroachDB.
 For more information, see each function's documentation at [Functions and Operators](functions-and-operators.html).

 | Function                                                                         | Description                                     |
 |----------------------------------------------------------------------------------+-------------------------------------------------|